Rainbow Room (Age 2.5 by September)

 Sally Repman, Lead Teacher

 Hi everyone!
-I'm Sally Repman, and I am so excited to begin this school year with you :D. This is my third year teaching at Little Acorn, and my first year as the lead teacher in the Rainbow Room.
+I'm Sally Repman, and I am so excited to begin this school year with you :D. This is my fourth year teaching at Little Acorn, and my first year as the lead teacher in the Rainbow Room.
 I am the proud parent of two girls, Lila and Helene.
 They both graduated from LAPSK and are now attending Hough Elementary.

 Before starting my own family I worked with kids in a variety of settings.
 I have worked for school districts in Oregon, Alaska, and here in Washington.
 I have been an assistant teacher in a variety of classroom settings in special education as well as a substitute teacher in the general population.
 I have also worked privately in families homes working with children with autism, and have provided respite care and worked at camps for children with disabilities.
 I have my Associates of Arts and an Instructional Assistant/ Special Education Certificate from PCC.
 I stopped working to take care of my girls and have really been enjoying working again!
 For fun, our family does LOTS of camping and boating, pretty much half the year!
 We also enjoy wake boarding, hiking, bike riding, soccer, swimming, and my new favorite this year, stand up paddle boarding :D.